maxhartmann1/def-accessible-space/README.md

 # Accessible space

 This package implements the Dangerous Accessible Space (DAS) model for football analytics.
+It includes a physical pass simulation that can be run for all locations on the pitch to obtain the area that a team can access by a pass.

 ### Install package